Skip to main content

 Traditional classroom model

-This course may be delivered in a classroom or online format.
-Major topics include: continued development and practical application of research, creative, and technical skills in visual communication according to client specifications, consumers' needs, and practical constraints, development of several advanced workable solutions for each project, professional production of final design.
+Topics covered are: continued development and practical application of research, creative, and technical skills in visual communication according to client specifications, consumers' needs, and practical constraints, development of individual identity design, development of individual portfolio website, professional production of final design.
 Emphasis is placed on creating a unique approach to the design while retaining the brand identity that the company has built for itself.
 Professionally, portfolio-oriented project designed in this course include a folder with three inserts and a series of three package designs for a commercial product.

 In the lower division baccalaureate/associate OR in the upper division baccalaureate degree category, 3 semester hours in Art (2/11) (4/16 revalidation) (3/21 revalidation).